Jhumpa Lahiri: Early life and education

-Lahiri then earned advanced degrees from Boston University: an M.A. in English, an M.F.A. in Creative Writing, an M.A. in Comparative Literature, and a Ph.D. in Renaissance Studies.
-Her dissertation, completed in 1997, was titled "Accursed Palace: The Italian palazzo on the Jacobean stage (1603–1625)".
+She earned advanced degrees from Boston University: an M.A. in English, an M.F.A. in Creative Writing, an M.A. in Comparative Literature, and a PhD in Renaissance Studies.
+Her dissertation, completed in 1997, was titled Accursed Palace: The Italian Palazzo on the Jacobean Stage (1603–1625).
 Her principal advisers were William Carroll (English) and Hellmut Wohl (Art History).
 She took a fellowship at Provincetown's Fine Arts Work Center, which lasted for the next two years (1997–1998).
 Lahiri has taught creative writing at Boston University and the Rhode Island School of Design.

-In 2001, Lahiri married Alberto Vourvoulias-Bush, a journalist who was then deputy editor of TIME Latin America, and who is now senior editor of TIME Latin America.
-In 2012, Lahiri moved to Rome with her husband and their two children, Octavio (born 2002) and Noor (b.
-2005).
-On July 1, 2015, Lahiri joined the Princeton University faculty as a professor of creative writing in the Lewis Center for the Arts.